-At TIS, school days are designed to blend a balance of routine so the children feel at home and know what to expect, and variety to keep the children stimulated and learning.
+At ISP, school days are designed to blend a balance of routine so the children feel at home and know what to expect, and variety to keep the children stimulated and learning.

 School officially begins at 8:00am, though students are welcome to arrive up to 30 minutes prior.
 The children then have free play and can choose to explore learning centers with minimal direction.

 8:30 to noon